GovTechSG/techpass-user-docs/docs/get-invited-and-onboard-to-techpass.md

 ## Step 1: Request for TechPass account

-1. Contact your project manager or the reporting officer to request for TechPass account and SEED provisioning(optional).
+1. Contact your project manager or the reporting officer to request for the provisioning of TechPass and SEED, which is optional.

    !> To access services such as SGTS and GCC 2.0 resources through an Internet Device, you need to onboard that device to SEED.